kacperkadziolka/psm-automate/README.md

 # AutoMate

-SPA and PWA application made with Vue 3 and Firebase as a project for university course named PSM - Programowanie Systemów mobilnych<br />
+SPA and PWA application made with Vue 3 and Firebase as a project for university course named PSM - Programowanie Systemów Mobilnych<br />

 ### Authors:
 Kacper Kądziołka<br />